joethephish/cocoascript-migration/README.md

 As a result of this change, **some plugins will stop working unless you fix them**.

-If you want to know wether your plugins are affected or not, run this on your plugins' root folder:
+If you want to know whether your plugins are affected or not, run this on your plugins' root folder:

     grep -rwn -e YES -e NO -e copy -e '\[i\]' -e '\[1\]' -e intergerValue -e allSlices --include=*.{js,jstalk,sketchplugin} .